“… and then the tears brast out of his eyen …”, Malory, La Morte D’Arthur

 Before I’ve gotten too far Danny comes running after me.
 He’s weeping and he buries his head in my shoulder.

 “It’s okay.
 You’ve got nothing to be sorry about”.

 “I love you”.

 “I love you too”.

 I shouldn’t have been so forgiving.
 Actually, there's a world of things for him to be sorry about.
-But then it’s probably right that, as the whole thing concludes in any meaningful sense, there should be one last, inviolate statement of loyalty, something of the original dream to hang on to in the months and years to come.
+But then it’s probably right that, as the whole thing concludes in any meaningful sense, there should be one last, belated statement of loyalty, a residue of the original dream of ennobling everything, everything that was destroying us, something to hold onto in the months and years to come.